fabio-jaremciuc/jupyter-real-estate/README.md

 # jupyter-real-estate
-The project aims to transform the source dataset in order to facilitate the decision of investors regarding the investment option
+The project aims to transform the source dataset in order to facilitate the decision of real estate investors regarding the investment option

 ### The dataset